AlecAivazis/survey/README.md

     answers := struct {
-        Name          string                  // survey will match the question and field names FavoriteColor string `survey:"color"` // or you can tag fields to match a specific name }{}
+        Name          string                  // survey will match the question and field names FavoriteColor string `survey:"color"` // or you can tag fields to match a specific name Age           int                     // if the types don't match exactly, survey will try to convert for you }{}

     // perform the questions